 - First vintage of production: 1993

-- Geographical area: north-east of Verona, on the hill that separates Montorio from Valle d’Illasi.
+- Geographical area: Veneto - Italy - North-east of Verona, on the hill that separates Montorio from Valle d’Illasi.

-- Total extension of the vineyards: 27 hectares of modern vertical trellis.
+- Total extension of the vineyards in the estate: 27 hectares of modern vertical trellis.

-- Soil composition: calcareous with red clay in the vineyards Il Perlar and Palazzina, white clay and tufo in Monte del Drago.
+- Soil composition: Calcareous with red clay and tufo

 - Enochemical characteristics